House of Commons of the United Kingdom: 20th century

 In 1908, the Liberal Government under H. H. Asquith introduced a number of social welfare programmes, which, together with an expensive arms race, forced the Government to seek higher taxes.
 In 1909, the Chancellor of the Exchequer, David Lloyd George, introduced the "People's Budget", which proposed a new tax targeting wealthy landowners.
 This measure failed in the heavily Conservative House of Lords, and the government resigned.

 The resulting general election returned a hung parliament, but Asquith remained prime minister with the support of the smaller parties.
 Asquith then proposed that the powers of the Lords be severely curtailed.
-After a further election in December 1910, the Asquith Government secured the passage of a bill to curtail the powers of the House of Lords after threatening to flood the house with 500 new Liberal peers to ensure the passage of the bill.
+Following a further election in December 1910, the Asquith Government secured the passage of a bill to curtail the powers of the House of Lords after threatening to flood the house with 500 new Liberal peers to ensure the passage of the bill.

 Thus the Parliament Act 1911 came into effect, destroying the legislative equality of the two Houses of Parliament.
 The House of Lords was permitted only to delay most legislation, for a maximum of three parliamentary sessions or two calendar years (reduced to two sessions or one year by the Parliament Act 1949).
 Since the passage of these Acts, the House of Commons has become the dominant branch of Parliament.

 Since the 17th century, government ministers were paid, while other MPs were not.
 Most of the men elected to the Commons had private incomes, while a few relied on financial support from a wealthy patron.
 Early Labour MPs were often provided with a salary by a trade union, but this was declared illegal by a House of Lords judgement of 1909.
 Consequently, a resolution was passed in the House of Commons in 1911 introducing salaries for MPs.

 In 1918, women over 30 who owned property were given the right to vote, as were men over 21 who did not own property, quickly followed by the passage of a law enabling women to be eligible for election as members of parliament at the younger age of 21.
 The only woman to be elected that year was an Irish Sinn Féin candidate, Constance Markievicz, who therefore became the first woman to be an MP.
 However, owing to Sinn Féin's policy of abstention from Westminster, she never took her seat.

+The old Chamber of the House of Commons built by Sir Charles Barry was destroyed by German bombs during the Second World War.
+The essential features of Barry's design were preserved when the chamber was rebuilt.

 Women were given equal voting status as men in 1928, and with effect from the General Election in 1950, various forms of plural voting (i.e. some individuals had the right to vote in more than one constituency in the same election), including University constituencies, were abolished.